-The largest problem ingredients for the environment in laundry detergents are phosphates and some surfactants, mainly nonylphenol ethoxylates or NPE.
-Phosphates were banned from United States-produced laundry detergents in the 1970s so they are not a severe problem.
+The biggest problem ingredients for the environment in laundry detergents are phosphates and some surfactants, mainly nonylphenol ethoxylates or NPE.
+The use of chemicals derived from petroleum are also of concern.

-Surfactants, which help soil to float away from garments, form a micelle which surrounds the piece of dirt and carries it away.
-The micelle are toxic to fish because they get into the fish gills and impairs their ability to get oxygen from the water.
-The largest detergent manufacturer in the United States, Proctor and Gamble (Tide, Gain) stopped using this nonylphenol ethoxylate surfactants several years ago and phosphates have been banned in laundry detergents for many years.
+Surfactants, which help soil to float away from garments, form a micelle that surrounds the piece of dirt and carries it away.
+They are considered toxic to fish and aquatic species.
+The largest detergent manufacturer in the United States, Proctor and Gamble (Tide, Gain) stopped using these nonylphenol ethoxylate surfactants several years ago and some states have banned phosphates in laundry detergent for many years.